Drought Watch Declared by LCA

 Customers Asked to Conserve

-Although LCA is not experiencing any system-specific issues related to supplying our customers with water, we are asking ALL customers to immediately begin to conserve water and reduce water use by at least 5 percent.
-We’re keeping a very close eye on the drought watch, and will provide you with regular updates on our Water Supply page, and on our social media accounts.
+We are asking ALL customers to voluntarily conserve water and reduce water use by at least 5 percent.
+We’re keeping a very close eye on conditions and will provide regular updates on our Water Supply page, and on our social media accounts.

-In the meantime, there are a number of simple things you can do to cut your water use.
-Each tip will help conserve our precious water resources and save you money on your water bill.
+In the meantime, there are many simple things you and your family can do to cut back on water use.
+Each tip will help conserve our precious water resources, while also saving you money on your water bill.

 Tips for Saving Water